 The Municipality of Chatham-Kent maintains over 226 km of recreational trails and pathways, and more trails are being planned in partnership with communities across the region.
 Ranging in length from 100 m to 32 km, the trails have been constructed with a variety of surfaces to appeal to walkers, runners and cyclists.
 Another 60 km of additional trails are located in Provincial Parks and Conservations Areas within the municipality.

-Two well-known multi-use trails also pass through the borders of Chatham-Kent:
+Two well-known trails that travel through our country and our province pass through the borders of Chatham-Kent:

 View a digital version of our Chatham-Kent Trail Map or pick up a paper copy from one of your local